ZJU-FAST-Lab/VertexEnumeration3D/README.md

         An Eigen matrix with size N*4.
 N is the number of halfspaces.
 The i-th row is (h0, h1, h2, h3) defining a halfspace as h0*x + h1*y + h2*z + h3 <= 0.

-        An 3D polytope is defined by the halfspace intersection, thus an arbitrary number of redundant halfspaces is acceptable.
+        A 3D polytope is defined by the halfspace intersection, thus an arbitrary number of redundant halfspaces is acceptable.

 Outputs: